FrogmanR9/frogmanr9.github.io/_tabs/about.md

 This site serves as a personal blog.
 It was launched on August 20, 2025, built with Jekyll using the Chirpy theme, and deployed on GitHub Pages.
-Here, I share articles related to my professional work and personal interests — partly as a way to experiment and explore, and partly in the hope of contributing to the community.
+Here, I share articles related to my professional work and personal interests — partly as a way to entertain myself, and partly in the hope of contributing to the community.
 Everyone is welcome to reach out and exchange ideas.